If you’re hoping to be pregnant — or hoping not to be — anything and everything may feel like a symptom.

 These feel different from the above symptom since you experience pain rather than discomfort.

 What causes it?
-Your uterus is expanding to make room for your baby, that’s why.
+Your uterus is expanding to make room for your baby.

 Here are some tips to make it better: